Everything You Want To Know About The Music Industry In One Place

 The self-made artist is a myth that kills careers.

-Every successful musician had someone who taught them to survive—not just perform.
-But Spotify democratized distribution and eliminated the mentorship infrastructure.
+Every successful musician had someone who taught them to the ins and outs.
+But democratized distribution and eliminated the mentorship infrastructure.
 Now 73% of independent musicians struggle with mental health, bands last an average of 5 years, and the talented quit before they ever profit.
 Not from lack of skill, but from isolation nobody admits exists.

 The Insight

 Every successful artist had a mentor.
 Elvis had Colonel Tom Parker.
 The Beatles had Brian Epstein.
 Taylor Swift had Scott Borchetta.
-Mentorship infrastructure kept artists alive through rejection, burnout, and crisis.
+Having solid mentor has kept artists alive through rejection, burnout, and crisis.

 Streaming killed the gatekeepers—and that infrastructure.
 Independent musicians today face predictable breaking points with nobody to guide them through.